gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 Curation
 :   At SWHPL, curation refers to selecting, identifying, organizing, storing, digitizing,
-    relating, and writing metadata for *archival materials* that will be added to the Digital Archive.
+    relating, and writing metadata for *archival materials*, and ultimately, adding them to the Digital Archive.

 Google Drive
 :   A Google Drive that is shared with Library personnel and the curator or other archivists who are not Library employees.
-    The drive contains documents (such as accessioning policies and procedures), copies of software tools, and other files that archivists utilize as part of the accessioning process.
+    The drive contains documents (such as accessioning policies and procedures), copies of software tools, and other files that archivists utilize as part of the accessioning and curating process.

 Item
 :   Generically, an item is a single object (physical or digital) such as a photograph, document, map, or book.
 In the Digital